krushil1/subaruAPI-V1/README.md

 ## Credits
 Used code from [aws-subaru-api](https://github.com/chrisroedig/aws-subaru-api) repository to convert [chrisroedig's](https://github.com/chrisroedig) repository into a Flask app.

+## Todo
+-Create integration to start engine with climate custom presets. <br />
+-Apply a API key to secure the Flask server and use environment variables instead of hard-coding the credentials

 ## Installation

 Clone the project